Overview

 SyslogIdentifier=dotnet-pleasanter

-User = <User who will execute Pleasanter>
+User = <User who will start Pleasanter>

 Group = root